 Stick with the same color

 Another great tip is stitching with one color as long as possible.
-Firstly, this means no awkward thread changes, but also means you havelots of nearby references for where to stitch next (so no pesky counting).
+Firstly, this means no awkward thread changes, but also means you have lots of nearby references for where to stitch next (so no pesky counting).

-One way to help yourself when sticking with a color is to prepare lots of needles.
+One way to help yourself when sticking with color is to prepare lots of needles.
 I regularly set up 8 needles with 8 threads ready to go, so I don’t have to keep start stopping to rethread.
-It saves far more time than you realise and makes use of all those needles you collect.
+It saves far more time than you realize and makes use of all those needles you collect.

 Use the correct thread length